openframeworks/ofSite/documentation/types/ofRectangle.markdown

 Get the union area between this rectangle and anohter.

-See also: growToInclude(const ofRectangle& rect)
+See also: getIntersection(const ofRectangle& rect) const

 Parameters:
 rect The rectangle to unite with.